Grégoire Blanc: Early life

-Born in Paris, he began studying cello at the age of four alongside other musical instruments.
+Born in Paris, Grégoire began studying cello at the age of four alongside other musical instruments.

-At the age of 15, he heard about the theremin in high school and developed a passion for the instrument.
+At the age of 15, he heard about the theremin and developed a passion for the instrument.
 Encouraged to work on a playing technique by his cello teacher, he then published a few videos on YouTube which attracted the attention of a wide audience.
-In 2013, a video of him performing Debussy's Clair de Lune garnered more than 3 million views.
+In 2013, a video of him performing Debussy's Clair de Lune garnered more than 5 million views.
 Meeting renowned thereminists such as Carolina Eyck and Lydia Kavina, helped him to go a step further.

 He graduated from École nationale supérieure d'arts et métiers in 2018.
 A year later, he decided to devote himself entirely to his musical career.

 Musical style

-As a classically trained musician, Blanc aims to contribute to legitimate the theremin, to "get audiences to appreciate the theremin’s tones as music, and not just a curiosity".
-He also mentioned his will to escape from the classical repertoire.
+As a classically trained musician, Blanc aims to contribute to legitimize the theremin, to "get audiences to appreciate the theremin’s tones as music, and not just a curiosity".
+He also mentioned his desire to escape from the classical repertoire.

-He frequently works with pianists, orchestras and even organists in public performances and over the internet.
-His tallness and long fingers give him a style and a precision suitable for the practice of theremin.
+He frequently collaborates with other musicians including pianists, symphonic orchestras and organists in public performances and online.
+His dexterity and intense musicality combined with his height and long fingers prove advantageous for the practice of theremin.

-In 2020, he was involved in the development of a brand new model of theremin with Moog Music alongside Dorit Chrysler and Pamelia Stickney.
+In 2020, he was involved with Moog Music in the development and marketing of a brand new model of theremin, alongside thereminists Dorit Chrysler and Pamelia Stickney.

-In 2022, he released «À ses derniers pas, entrant dans la boue», an album of new music for theremin, piano and continuum fingerboard by Canadian composer Aleks Schürmer.
-The album, released on the Canadian Music Centre's label, Centredisc represents Blanc's first recital album.
+In 2022, he released À ses derniers pas, entrant dans la boue, an album of new music for theremin, piano and continuum fingerboard by Canadian composer Aleks Schürmer.
+The album, released on the Canadian Music Centre's label, Centredisc, is Blanc's first recital album.